Frequently Asked Questions (FAQ) About 100 Resilient Cites

 4. Which cities are part of the 100RC network?
 How does a city become a member?

-We currently have 100 member cities.
-The list can be found at www.100resilientcities.org/cities.
+The current list of member cities can be found at www.100resilientcities.org/cities.

 The 100 Resilient Cities Challenge was the application process by which cities join our network.
 100RC selected a first group of 32 cities in December 2013, a second group of 35 in 2014, and its final round of winners in May 2016.